austingmhuang/quantum_ratatouille/README.md

 # Disclaimer
-This project is a proof of concept.
+This project is a proof of concept (but the frontend works! ...mostly).

 # Quantum Ratatouille
 Much like the rat in the hat, you are the real quantum chef, pulling the strings behind the scenes.